 When you think of cleaning your shower, what immediately jumps to mind is the shower body itself, the grout and the showerhead.
 Often the poor shower curtain is an afterthought or forgotten completely.
-Even if when it does come to mind in time for a clean, it’s a nightmare to scrub down; it’s double sided, constantly moves around, tough stains and even mould can have built up.
+Even if when it does come to mind in time for a clean, it’s a nightmare to scrub down; it’s double-sided, constantly moves around, has tough stains and even potentially even mould buildup.

 If you happen to own a plastic shower curtain, you can save yourself time and a whole lot of energy next time you’re thinking of giving it a clean by getting your washing machine involved.
 Throw it in with a couple of old towels, pour a cup of vinegar in to your detergent tray and let it run on wash for 10 minutes.
 When the time is up, set it up somewhere to dry completely before putting it back on its rail in the bathroom!
 You will be surprised how well it works and it’s safe for your washing machine.

 Here we see another one of our little helpers that we use as part of our daily self-care routine, but do we care enough for them?
 Toothbrushes see daily use and are constantly exposed to leftover food, bacteria and saliva.
 Let’s face it, if you got any of those on your clothes you would set them aside for a proper wash, but for your toothbrush it’s just a quick rinse before popping it down by the sink.
 The bacteria in the bristles aren’t going anywhere unless you make a conscious effort to wash them off!